Helen Keller International: Vitamin A supplementation

 Vitamin A deficiency causes blindness and increases mortality rate for young children and women.
 The deficiency can be prevented with two doses of high potency vitamin A capsules every year.
 With the cost of providing the capsules at $1 per person per year, vitamin A supplementation is a cost-efficient initiative.

 Helen Keller started the vitamin A supplementation project in Bangladesh in 1978.
 Its partnership with the GOB began in 1982.
 The Bangladesh Nutritional Blindness Study was conducted, and it indicated that there was a high prevalence of vitamin A deficiency.
 By 2005, vitamin A deficiency among children 12 to 59 months, as measured by prevalence of night blindness, has decreased to 0.04% from 3.76% in 1982.

 Leadership

 Sarah Bouchie is President and Chief Executive Officer, joining in November 2023.
-Prior to Helen Keller Intl, Bouchie served as Chief Impact Officer at the LEGO Foundation and has led institutional fundraising, advocacy, and program efforts for organizations including ChildFund International, CARE USA, Save the Children, and the Aga Khan Foundation.
+Prior to Helen Keller, Bouchie served as Chief Impact Officer at the LEGO Foundation and has led institutional fundraising, advocacy, and program efforts for organizations including ChildFund Intl, CARE USA, Save the Children, and the Aga Khan Foundation.